Power Prawn USA Lures: How To Rig & Use These Lures To Maximize Results

 Reel

 In my opinion, the reel is not as important as the rod and the line.
-I recommend 3000 sized reels for inshore fishing with the Power Prawn lures because they hold plenty of line and have sufficient drag strength while they weigh much less than the larger reels.
+I recommend 3000 sized reels for inshore fishing with the Prawn USA lures because they hold plenty of line and have sufficient drag strength while they weigh much less than the larger reels.

-When To Not Use The Power Prawn
+When To Not Use The Prawn USA Lures

 This Power Prawn lure is at its best when fishing coastal areas with shrimp populations, so these lures get less effective when pushing up into inland creeks and rivers with lower salinity.